 On her part, she always maintained she had nothing to do with Peter’s death.
 Most Russians did not believe her; neither did the European courts.

 The Orlov brothers were promoted for helping her with the coup.
 She favored them and was very generous with them thereafter -and no one was punished for Peter’s sudden death.

 Usually, no, Catherine the Great did not cross-dress.

 But there were three specific situations in which she did.
-One was when she was married and was carrying on her affairs.
+One was when she was married and had lovers.
 In an attempt to pass unrecognized, sometimes she left the palace dressed as a man.